mozilla-l10n/misc-l10n/README.md

 # misc-l10n

-Archive of misc l10n projects, not currently tracked by dashboards or localization tools
+Archive of miscellaneous l10n projects, not currently tracked by dashboards or localization tools like Pontoon.

+This repository is read-only for localizers.